 - Creative Art Therapy is listed as Allied Health in the NDIS scheme

-- CATA provides Qualified Art Therapists to support people to achieve their goals
+- CATA provides Qualified and Experienced Art Therapists to support people to achieve their goals

 - Reports are available to support the benefits of Creative Art Therapy to meet goals

 - CATA comes to YOU........
 Online or Face to Face

 - You can come to us, at CATA HQ, 135 Station Street Fairfield 3078